Take back the night

 You leave the city and suddenly your body remembers that life doesn’t have to feel so tight all the time.

-Then further south you’ve got the Pyrenees.
-Sure, they’re about 3 hours-drive away, but still, close enough for a weekend getaway.
+Further south you’ve got the Pyrenees.
+Sure, they’re about a 3-hour drive away, but still, close enough for a weekend getaway.

 Mountains, lakes, hikes, waterfalls, caves, little villages.